DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 278: "Does the Raptor summoning ritual require the sacrifice of a hamburger ![hallwaLurk](https://static-cdn.jtvnw.net/emoticons/v1/550688/1.0) ?" -Blacksouls92 (10-Feb-18)
 * <missing quote 279, ask CCB for it please>
 * 280: "Or Pickaxeing a chicken, no one saw that ![devicatGRR](https://static-cdn.jtvnw.net/emoticons/v1/1291582/1.0) ." -DeviCat (12-Feb-18)
+* 281: "I always keep tons of cheddar on me." -DeviCat (12-Feb-18)
-* <missing quotes 281-285, please ask CCB for them>
+* <missing quotes 282-285, please ask CCB for them>
 * 286: "If you ever get a male manga, would it be a mango? ![Kappa](https://static-cdn.jtvnw.net/emoticons/v1/25/1.0) ." -Rosuav (18-Feb-18)
 * 287: "Rip to the bee FOR DEVI HAS RISEN HAHA" -DeviCat (18-Feb-18)
 * <missing quotes 288-292, please ask CCB for them>